 It is well documented the war in Ukraine has led to problems with the world’s food supply – but while Western countries should be able to find alternative commodities or new sources of supply, that may not always be an option for poorer countries.
 And experts are warning the situation could have dire consequences for food security.

-In early April, the UN World Food Programme (WFP) set out estimates for how much “acute hunger” could increase due to the Ukraine conflict.
+Last week, the United Nations’ World Food Programme (WFP) set out estimates for how much “acute hunger” could increase due to the Ukraine conflict.
 It set out two scenarios: one for the conflict ending within the next month; and another if the war continues beyond April.
-In the 81 countries where the WFP has operations, the programme estimates an additional 33 million people would be hit by acute hunger in the first scenario, or an additional 47 million people in the second scenario.
-The WFP says there were already 276 million people in the grip of acute hunger before the Ukraine conflict begun.
+In the 81 countries where the WFP has operations, the programme estimates an additional 33 million people would be hit by acute hunger in the first scenario, or an additional 47m people in the second scenario.
+The WFP says there were already 276m people in the grip of acute hunger before the Ukraine conflict begun.

 Terrifying new data.
 Before #Ukraine, we already had unprecedented levels of people marching toward starvation.
 Now, 47 million MORE people may be pushed into hunger if the Ukraine war does not end soon.— David Beasley (@WFPChief) April 7, 2022

 No peace = 323 million people with no food and no hope in 2022.

 Russia and Ukraine are among the most important producers of agricultural commodities in the world.
 According to the UN’s Food and Agriculture Organization (FAO), in 2021 either Russia or Ukraine (or both) ranked amongst the top three global exporters of wheat, maize, rapeseed, sunflower seeds and sunflower oil.
 Russia also stood as the world’s top exporter of nitrogen fertilisers, the second leading supplier of potassium fertilisers and the third largest exporter of phosphorous fertilisers.